-- c.)
-Use quasilinear theory and the wave breaking limit to estimate the heat flux from the C.C.I. - d.)
+- d.)
 Now, consider the instability in a sheared magnetic field. - i.)
 What difficulties enter the analysis? - ii.)
 Resolve the difficulty by considering coupled evolution of vorticity, Ohm's Law (in electrostatic limit but with temperature fluctuations) and electron temperature.
-Compute the growth rate in the limit $\chi{\parallel}, \chi{\perp} \rightarrow 0$.
+Compute the growth rate in the limit χ{\parallel} , $\chi{\perp} \rightarrow 0$.
 Compute the mode width.
 Discuss how asymmetry enters here.
 Explain why. - e.)
-Noting that $\chi{\parallel} \gg \chi{\perp}$ (why? see Kulsrud 8.7), estimate when parallel thermal conduction becomes an important damping effect.
+Noting that $\chi{\parallel} >> \chi{\perp}$ (why? see Kulsrud 8.7), estimate when parallel thermal conduction becomes an important damping effect.
 Can χ{\parallel} alone ever absolutely stabilize the rippling mode? - f.)
-Calculate the quasilinear heat flux and use the breaking limit to estimate its magnitude.

-6.)
-Taylor in Flatland
+Calculate the quasilinear heat flux and use the breaking limit to estimate its magnitude. - 6.)
+Taylor in Flatland c.)
+Formulate a 2D Taylor Hypothesis - i.e. that magnetic energy is minimized while the quantity you identified from b.) ii.) is conserved.
+What equation describes this state?
+Show that the solution is force-free.
+What quantity is constant in Flatland?
+Hence, what is the endstate of Taylor relaxation in 2D?